masolimano/maneage/README.md

 first file that is read is the top-level `Makefile`.
 Therefore, we'll start our navigation with this file.
 This file is heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
+As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is being said.

+Before starting to look into the top Makefile, it is important to recall that Make defines dependencies by files.
+Therefore, the input and output of every step must be a file.
+Also recall that Make will use the modification date of the prerequisite and target files to see if the a target must be re-built or not.
+Therefore during the processing _many_ intermediate files will be created (see the tips section below on a good strategy to deal with large/huge files).
+Therefore, in configuration time, the user can define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files.
+This directory doesn't need to be version controlled or even synchronized or backed-up in other servers: its contents are all products of the pipeline after all, and can be easily re-created any time.
+As you define targets, it is thus important to place them all under sub-directories of `$(BDIR)`.

-As you see in the top Makefile, the first step is to define the ultimate target (`paper.pdf`).
+Let's start reviewing the processing with the top Makefile.
+Please open and inspect it as we go along here.
+The first step is to define the ultimate target (`paper.pdf`).
 You shouldn't modify this line.
 The rule to build `paper.pdf` is in another Makefile that will be imported into this top Makefile later.
 Don't forget that Make goes over all the process once (to define dependencies and etc) and then starts its execution.
-So it is fine to define how to build `paper.pdf` later.
+So it is fine to define the rule to build `paper.pdf` at a later stage (this is the beauty of Make after all).

 Having defined the top target, we will import all the necessary Makefiles.
 As you see in `Makefile`, first we include all